pandya6988/my_first_fastpage/_posts/2022-09-11-feature_engineering.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>It is not necessary to convert categorical features to numeric features.
 It depends on which algorithm you choose to predict the target feature.
-For example, if you want to use neural networks, you have to convert those to numeric.
-On the other hand, decision tree or random forest can use the categorical features to predict the target.</p>
+For example, if you want to use neural networks, you have to convert those to numeric.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>{% include note.html content='We will use random forest model to predict target feature.
-However, let&#8217;s see how you can convert categorical feature to numeric. ' %}</p>
+<p>{% include note.html content='We will use random forest model to predict target feature. ' %}</p>

 </div>
 </div>